V-Sekai-fire/aria-character-core/decisions/111-schedule-activities-data-transformer-conversion.md

 ## Decision

 Convert `schedule_activities` from a full execution pipeline to a pure data transformer that outputs HybridCoordinatorV3-compatible input format.

+**Note**: This ADR focuses on the plan transformer implementation.
+The HybridCoordinatorV3 interface and adapter implementation is covered in ADR-112.

 ### Implementation Strategy